Register Your Program

 Who Must Apply

-Applications must be submitted by all programs interested in training or continuing to train residents during the July 2024June 2025 residency year.
-Programs must have a valid registration period of July 1, 2024June 30, 2025, to train residents.
+Applications must be submitted by all programs interested in training or continuing to train residents during the July 2026–June 2027 residency year.
+Programs must have a valid registration period of July 1, 2026–June 30, 2027, to train residents.

-Registered programs moving to inactive status in 2024 may submit a Transition to Inactive Status form in place of a renewal application to extend their current registration period one month, through July 31, 2024, to allow third year (finishing) residents to complete training as scheduled.
-Deadline to submit: September 6, 2023.
+Registered programs moving to inactive status in 2026 may submit a Transition to Inactive Status form in place of a renewal application to extend their current registration period one month, through July 31, 2026, to allow third-year (finishing) residents to complete training as scheduled.
+Deadline to submit: August 18, 2025.

 If you have questions about the application or the registration process, please review Program Registration Frequently Asked Questions or CERT Help.